 5 of the best British Grands Prix at Silverstone

-Silverstone hosts the first of two back-to-back races this weekend as this rather makeshift Formula One calendar begins a second triple-header of races over consecutive weekends.

-This Sunday’s race is designated as the British Grand Prix, while teams will reconvene a week later for the Formula One 70th Anniversary Grand Prix, commemorating Silverstone hosting the first world championship Grand Prix back in 1950.
+Red Bull’s Max Verstappen crossed the line just five seconds back, having started the last lap 31 seconds behind Hamilton.

-Ahead of Sunday’s race, the PA news agency looks back at five of the best grands prix at Silverstone.
+Here, the PA news agency looks back at five other amazing grands prix at Silverstone.

 1987